cloudfoundry/uaa/docs/UAA-Client-Authentication.md

 ```
 The example config above with jwks_uri enables continues trust to a running uaa.

+### Developer implementation
+As deverloper you should use the [UAA documention](https://docs.cloudfoundry.org/api/uaa/version/76.23.0/index.html#token).
+There is a description
+about the new parameters client_assertion and client_assertion_type.
+In addition, you can check in the retrieved access_token tokens for the existence
+of claim client_auth_method with value private_key_jwt, (client_auth_method=private_key).
+This claim should guarantee the used method of client
+authentication.
+Tokens without this claim are authenticated with secrets.
+There might be use-cases where a stronger authentication mechanism is
+required.

 ### Production use

 The introduction of private_key_jwt for production is planned with end of Q4/2023.
 The use for other purposes is given with a release of UAA starting.